Riteshpandey9693/delta-demo/README.md

 # delta-demo
-This is a Demo for Git &amp; GitHub class
+This is a Demo for Git &amp; GitHub class.

+# Teacher
+Shradha Khapra

+# Student
+Ritesh Kumar pandey